biotope/biotope-resource-loader/docs/initialize.md

 ## Legacy plugin initialization via JQuery or `eval`
 Starting on `Version 3`, the resource loader drops support for `eval` or `JQuery` to initialize plugins.
 Should you require this behaviour, you'll have to manually initialize your plugins.
-This can be accomplished by hooking on the `scriptParsed` [event](api.md#ResourceLoaderOptions), which is fired everytime a script has finished loading and parsing.
+This can be accomplished by hooking on the `scriptReady` [event](api.md#scriptready), which is fired everytime a script has finished loading and parsing.

 Below you can find the necessary steps to accomplish just that: